Ataullah Rashidi

-'Ataullah Rushdi bin Ahmad Ma'mar was a 17th-century architect and a mathematics writer from the Mughal Empire of present-day India.
+Ataullah Rushdi bin Ahmad Ma'mar was a 17th-century architect and a mathematics writer from the Mughal Empire of present-day India.
 He designed the Bibi Ka Maqbara at Aurangabad and some buildings at Shahjahanabad.
 As a mathematics writer, he translated the Arabic-language Khulasat al-Hisab and the Sanskrit-language Bijaganita into Persian.

 Biography

 Ataullah was the eldest son of Ahmad Ma'mar Lahori, the architect of Taj Mahal.
-He had two younger brothers, Lutfullah and Nurullah, who were also involved in architecture.
+He had two younger brothers, Lutfullah Muhandis and Nurullah, who were also involved in architecture.

 Ataullah designed the buildings for emperor Shah Jahan's' new capital, Shahjahanabad.
 The only design attributed solely to him is that of Bibi Ka Maqbara, the mausoleum of Aurangzeb's wife Dilras Banu Begum, completed in 1660-1661.

 Makramat Khan, a collaborator of his father, trained Ataullah in arithmetic, geometry, and astronomy.
 His younger brother Luftullah was also a famous mathematician.
 Ataullah wrote two works on mathematics in Persian language: